coinosis/cow/README.md

 ### run

-cow is run by means of the `npm run start:dev` command.
-However, in orded to support processing PayU transactions, you need to provide a public callback URL as an argument to that command:

-1. install [ngrok](https://ngrok.com/).
-You don't need a user account.
-2. run `ngrok http 3000`
-3. copy the https forwarding public url shown by ngrok
-4. run `npm run start:dev <ngrok-url>`
+`npm run start:dev [loclx-id]`

+The optional `loclx-id` argument is only needed if running locally; it's the one you specified when you ran [owl](https://github.com/coinosis/owl).

 After cow is running, point your web3-enabled browser to `http://localhost:9000`.

 Optionally, install [AutoFill](http://www.tohodo.com/autofill/help.html) to help you fill out credit card forms.
-Import the autocomplete data from `autofill.csv`
+Import the autocomplete data from [this file](https://github.com/coinosis/cow/blob/dev/autofill.csv).

 ### submit your changes